Kibyōshi: Post-Kansei Reforms works

-The government also reprimanded authors of the protest pieces, and by 1791 virtually no one had gotten by unscathed.
-The first to be punished was Hōseidō Kisanji.
-It is said he was ordered to disappear from Edo, by means of a forced exile.
-Koikawa Harumachi was summoned, but he declined to appear on medical grounds.
-He ultimately avoided having to present himself by dying abruptly; rumors of a self-imposed death spread. Ōta Nanpo unexpectedly gave up writing and disappeared under the radar.
-Publisher Tsutaya Jūzaburō had half of his assets confiscated; he was arguably the most influential publisher of popular literature and art of his time.
+The government also reprimanded authors of the protest pieces.
+The first to be punished was Hōseidō Kisanji, who was exiled from Edo.
+Koikawa Harumachi was contacted, but died before punishment coukd be enacted. Ōta Nanpo stopped writing, and publisher Tsutaya Jūzaburō had half of his assets confiscated.

 Kyōden, undisputedly, was reprimanded most severely.
 He was brought before the City Magistrate and was forced to recant.
 He was then shackled and put under house arrest for 50 days.
 Despite the punishment, he continued to publish kibyōshi for 15 years, but no longer with political overtones.
 He also released what is considered one of the last masterpieces of the genre, The Night Before Rosei's Dream (Rosei ga yume sono zenjitsu), in 1791.
 It was written and published after the admonishments of Kisanji, Nanpo, and Harumachi, but before he himself was prosecuted.

 The last major author to be punished was Shikitei Sanba.
 His piece Swaggering Headbands: A Chronicle of Urban Knight-Errantry in a Peaceful Realm (Kyan taiheiki mukō hachimaki), published in 1799, actually incited physical violence.
 An Edo fire brigade assailed his residence, as well as the residence of his publisher, ironically enough in protest of the negative portrayal of fire brigades in his story.

 Due to censorship, works after 1791 lacked the playful spark of earlier kibyōshi.
-Without political and social satire as fodder, authors were forced to go back to parodying earlier kibyōshi and other written formats, which grew tedious fast.
+Without political and social satire as fodder, authors were forced to go back to parodying earlier kibyōshi and other written formats.

 Decline

 Many scholars agree that the end of the genre came in 1806, though individual pieces continued to trickle out until as late as 1828.
 While the Kansei Reforms certainly damaged the industry, it is believed this was not solely responsible for the disappearance of the kibyōshi, but rather that it just sped up the process.
-The likely cause of the death of the genre was instead the constant attempts by authors to broaden the reader base by appealing to a wider audience.
+Some scholars believe the likely cause of the death of the genre was instead the constant attempts by authors to broaden the reader base by appealing to a wider audience.

 Initially, kibyōshi were written by educated authors for educated individuals.
 As authors attempted to expand the reader base across different classes and education levels, the jokes, allusions, and humour were inevitably dumbed down.
 As author Adam L. Kern notes, "in bending over backwards to expand its readership, the kibyōshi lost its esoteric uniqueness.
 In this sense, kibyōshi fell victim to its own success."